ICODER32/Nextjs_Classes/class_03/readme.md

    }
    ```

-   This will render a button that increments the count on each click.
+### Advantages of Client Components

+1. **Interactivity**: Client components can manage local state, handle user interactions, and update the UI dynamically based on user actions.
+2. **Access to Browser APIs**: Since they run in the browser, client components can directly interact with browser-specific APIs like `window`, `localStorage`, and `document`.
+3. **User Experience**: Client components enable rich, dynamic experiences that can make your application feel more responsive and interactive.

+### Disadvantages of Client Components

+1. **Performance**: Because client components run in the browser, they require JavaScript to be sent and executed on the client side.
+This can slow down the initial page load, especially in large applications.
+2. **Complexity**: Managing state and handling interactions on the client can lead to more complex code, which can be harder to maintain.
+3. **SEO Limitations**: Content rendered by client components may not be immediately available to search engines, potentially impacting SEO.

 ## Server Components

-### What are Server Components?
+### What Are Server Components?

-Server Components run on the server and can handle data fetching, rendering static content, and performing tasks that don’t require interaction.
+Server components in Next.js are React components that are rendered entirely on the server.
+They are ideal for fetching data, rendering static content, and performing tasks that don’t require interaction or access to the browser’s APIs.
+Server components are rendered on the server and then sent to the client as static HTML.

-### Example
+### Example of a Server Component

 1. **Create a Server Component**:

-   - Inside the `components` folder (created earlier), create a new file named `ServerMessage.tsx`.
+   - Inside the `components` folder, create a new file named `ServerMessage.tsx`.

 2. **Add the following content** to `ServerMessage.tsx`: